awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Lambda.md

 1. Set the `aws_default_lambda_role` DB cluster parameter to the Amazon Resource Name \(ARN\) of the new IAM role\.

+   If the cluster is part of an Aurora global database, apply the same setting for each Aurora cluster in the global database\.

    For more information about DB cluster parameters, see [Amazon Aurora DB Cluster and DB Instance Parameters](USER_WorkingWithParamGroups.md#Aurora.Managing.ParameterGroups)\.

 1. To permit database users in an Aurora MySQL DB cluster to invoke Lambda functions, associate the role that you created in [Creating an IAM Role to Allow Amazon Aurora to Access AWS Services](AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.md) with the DB cluster\.
 For information about associating an IAM role with a DB cluster, see [Associating an IAM Role with an Amazon Aurora MySQL DB Cluster](AuroraMySQL.Integrating.Authorizing.IAM.AddRoleToDBCluster.md)\.

+    If the cluster is part of an Aurora global database, associate the role with each Aurora cluster in the global database\.

 1. Configure your Aurora MySQL DB cluster to allow outbound connections to Lambda\.
 For instructions, see [Enabling Network Communication from Amazon Aurora MySQL to Other AWS Services](AuroraMySQL.Integrating.Authorizing.Network.md)\.

+    If the cluster is part of an Aurora global database, enable outbound connections for each Aurora cluster in the global database\.

 ## Invoking a Lambda Function with an Aurora MySQL Native Function<a name="AuroraMySQL.Integrating.NativeLambda"></a>